sdellis/manifesto-1/README.md

-# manifesto-client
+# manifesto
-A modular interface for IIIF manifests, modelling them as JS objects with getter and setter methods and convenience "query" methods.
+A javascript interface for IIIF presentation API manifests, modelling them as JS objects with getter and setter methods and convenience "query" methods.